Route: Nabesna Road (AK)

 Description

-This western terminus is the junction of Nabesna Road with the Glenn Highway, AK-1.
+This western terminus is the Slana Ranger Station, where parking and road information are available.
 The eastern terminus is the gravel parking area about 1/4 mile past Devil's Mountain Lodge, just beyond mile 42.
-Parking and road information are available at the Slana Ranger Station in the first half mile of the road.
 Mine tailings can be toxic, and the National Park Service warns visitors to avoid Nabesna Mine itself, and water that has flowed through the area.

 More information about the road is available here: https://www.nps.gov/wrst/planyourvisit/nabesna-road-guide.htm